The Traitor (Dixon novel)

-The Traitor: A Story of the Fall of the Invisible Empire is a 1907 novel by Thomas Dixon Jr. It is the third part in a trilogy about the Ku Klux Klan during Reconstruction.
+The Traitor: A Story of the Fall of the Invisible Empire is a 1907 novel by American writer Thomas Dixon Jr. It is the third part in a trilogy about the Ku Klux Klan during Reconstruction.
 The two previous installments were The Leopard's Spots, published in 1902, and The Clansman: An Historical Romance of the Ku Klux Klan, published in 1905.

 Plot summary

 John Graham, a Confederate veteran and dispossessed planter, serves as the Grand Dragon of the Ku Klux Klan in North Carolina.
 As black power has been curtailed, the Grand Wizard orders Graham to have one last march through town and finally discontinue their activities.
 (This was ordered by the Klan's first Grand Wizard, Nathan Bedford Forrest.)
 The Klan members burn their robes and bury them in a grave.
 Two weeks later Graham's rival, Steve Hoyle, starts a new Ku Klux Klan.

 Dramatization

 A dramatic version was produced in 1908.
 It was written in collaboration with Channing Pollock, whose name got first billing over that of Dixon.